BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/14_2_Changing_Your_Bitcoin_Hidden_Services.md

 ## Secure Your Hidden Services

 Tor allows you to limit which clients talk to your hidden services.
-To take advantage of this, you should do the following:
+If you did not already authenticate your client during your server setup, at the earliest opportunity you should do the following:

 1. Request your Tor V3 Authentication Public Key from your client.
 (In [GordianWallet](https://github.com/BlockchainCommons/GordianWallet-iOS), it's available under the settings menu.)
 2. Go to the appropriate subdirectory for your Bitcoin hidden service, which if you used Bitcoin Standup is `/var/lib/tor/standup/`.